gvwilson/thirdbit/_posts/2020/2020-11-02-lesson-team-process.md

 1. Spend a few hours brainstorming the overall structure of the curriculum.
     I like [concept maps][concept-maps] for this,
     but what's important is coming up with a rough decomposition of material into lessons.
-    The details will change once you start work---probably more than you think---but this decomposition allows team members to work in parallel.
+    The details will change once you start work—probably more than you think—but this decomposition allows team members to work in parallel.

-2. Pick an editor---the human kind, not the Emacs-or-Word kind.
+2. Pick an editor—the human kind, not the Emacs-or-Word kind.
     Their job is to keep the big picture in mind and check everyone's rough first draft for gaps, overlaps, and inconsistencies.
     This is the point at which lessons are moved and/or refactored;